-Our understanding of plate tectonics is a combination of two theories: continental drift and sea-floor spreading.
+The understanding of plate tectonics is a combination of two theories: continental drift and sea-floor spreading.
 Continental drift is the idea that the continents are found on plates that continually move and have significantly changed positions over millions of years.
-The Earth's lithosphere comprises tectonic plates (Figure 5.1), which are each made of a solid crust.
+The Earth's lithosphere is comprised of tectonic plates, which are each made of a solid crust.
 Tectonic plates are lower in density than the molten magma below them and therefore float on the surface.
 Convection currents in the liquid magma means there is continuous movement below the surface, pushing, pulling and stretching the tectonic plates.